-When should one use Rust?
+#2 When should you use Rust?

 When performance matters and is a top priority, Rust is an excellent choice for developers, especially while processing and dealing with large amounts of data.
 Rust also gives fine-grained control over how resources are shared between threads and how threads behave.

 But the downside is due to the additional complexity of memory safety; Rust slows down the development speed, resulting in a much steeper learning curve.
 It is important to remember that this is not necessarily a disadvantage of Rust, as it also guarantees that developers won’t come across any memory safety bugs, as the compiler compiles and checks every single data pointer.
 This assurance is always beneficial and comes in handy with complex systems.

 Therefore, you should choose and use Rust when:

 - You prefer memory safety over simplicity